ECONOMIC KICKOFF: 'What a difference a year makes'

 “Golf courses did extremely well,” he said.
 “People couldn’t wait to get on a golf course, be outdoors and socialize with their friends.”

-Adding that bike sales and electronics did well, too, Davis reported that the big box retailers such as Walmart and Target adapted as quickly as they could, introducing curbside pickup and online buying.
+Adding that bike sales and electronics did well, too, Davis reported that the big box retailers like Walmart and Target adapted as quickly as they could, introducing curbside pickup and online buying.

-“The smaller box stores didn’t do as well,” said Davis.
+“The smaller box stores didn’t do as well,” Davis said.
 “E-commerce was already growing rapidly and the pandemic only accelerated the use of e-commerce.”

-Davis pointed out what anyone with eyes already knew, that home improvement stores, such as Lowe’s and Home Depot, did extremely well during the so-called lockdown period.
+Davis pointed out what most already knew, that home improvement stores, such as Lowe’s and Home Depot, did extremely well during the so-called lockdown period.

-Davis also pointed out that the U.S. savings rate increased while consumer confidence plunged.
+Ever the economist with a social eye, Davis pointed out that the U.S. savings rate increased while consumer confidence plunged.

 “The stimulus money: the poorest among us spent and those of us who already had money in the bank, well, they didn’t spend a whole lot of it,” Davis said.
 He added that the more affluent used a third of the stimulus money to pay down debt and they saved at least a third.